-It’s a wonderful game for transitions AND a quick check for understanding (performance assessment!).
+Around the World is a wonderful game for to use during transitions, AND a quick check for understanding (performance assessment!).

 I use these cards, but ANY cards will work to play a quick round…math facts, vocabulary, or any recall facts:

-The cards include the following skills for my small groups:
+The cards include the following skills for my small reading intervention groups:

 Please note: the sight word set (48 words) is already included in my CKLA BUNDLE for 1st grade.